narenkarthikx/Personal-Expense-Tracker/README.md

    pnpm dev
    ```

-## Deployment on Vercel
+## Deployment on Netlify

-This project is configured for seamless deployment on Vercel.
+This project is configured for seamless deployment on Netlify.

 ### Environment Variables

-Make sure to set these environment variables in your Vercel project:
+Make sure to set these environment variables in your Netlify project:

 - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key